EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 ## 3.3 Discover request

-The holder's wallet initiates a request to discover the government identity provider’s authorization server configurations, essential for PID credential issuance.
+The wallet instance initiates a request to discover the government identity provider’s authorization server configurations, essential for PID credential issuance.
 To obtain the issuer's configurations, the wallet resolves the /.well-known/openid-credential-issuer endpoint using the credential_issuer URI found in the PID credential offer response (as per EWC RFC001):

 ```http
 GET https://identity-provider.gov/.well-known/openid-credential-issuer